Pol-Youth Protection Program

 3. Comply with contractual agreements of criminal records checks, training, and mandated Abuse reporting requirements; and

 The University holds itself and community partners to high standards of conduct, including requirements to act ethically and with integrity.
 Any form of Abuse, sexual or otherwise, of a Minor by anyone affiliated with the University is strictly prohibited, regardless of their employment status, role, tenure, volunteerism, or contract.
 All reported matters will be promptly reviewed and addressed.
-Individuals found to have abused a Minor will be subject to disciplinary action.
+Individuals found to have abused a Minor will be subject to disciplinary action in accordance with University policy and may be subject to criminal charges in accordance with the law.

 DEFINITIONS